robertojguerra/orangepi-zero-full-setup/README2.md

 * You should see a graphical logic screen

+* The lxde desktop will be "overscanned" beyond the edges of the TV.
+You will have to live with this until someone comes up with a solution.

-* Test the 3d graphics with the G3D Viewer
+* Test the 3d graphics by opening a terminal: "glxinfo" to confirm that the "lima" 3D driver is in use.

+* Type "glxgears" to see a demo of the OrangePi Zero 3D acceleration 🌠